Contents

 The native Maasai were allowed to graze their cattle along the crater rim of Ngorongoro.

-5. Maasai people and wild animals cohabitate in Ngorongoro
+5. Masai people and wild animals cohabitate in Ngorongoro

 For many years Ngorongoro conservation area was inhabited by the Maasai people.

-But before the other ethnic group lived here including Datoga and Barabaig people.
+But before the other ethnic groups lived here, including the Datoga and Barabaig people.

 Over time Maasai pushed off these communities and dominated the whole area.

-Maasai people are nomadic and over 40,000 Maasai live here.
+Masai people are nomadic, and over 40,000 Masai live here.

-This ethnic group is proud of confidence and courage against wild animals including lions.
+This ethnic group is proud of its confidence and courage against wild animals, including lions.

-Read more about 5 Interesting facts about Maasai people
+Read more about 5 Interesting facts about the Masai people

-If you stand from the rim of the Ngorongoro crater, the view of the crater looks empty.
+If you stand on the rim of the Ngorongoro Crater, the view of the crater looks empty.

-The main reason is that you will be standing too high from the basin floor.
+The main reason is that you will be standing too high above the basin floor.

-Your eyes can give the illusion of the mind thinking the crater is empty, while is filled with life.
+Your eyes can give the illusion that the mind is thinking the crater is empty, while it is filled with life.

-Think of animals like elephants you can see because you’re too far away to see them.
+Think of animals like elephants, you can see them because you’re too far away to see them.

 The zig-zag road into the crater offers a welcome note for wildlife viewing in Tanzania.

-Once you reach the base of the crater, the trip turns to the Disney dreamland while the sound of the wild creates an opera world for you.
+Once you reach the base of the crater, the trip turns into a Disney dreamland while the sound of the wild creates an opera world for you.

-7. Ngorongoro Crater plays a Major role in Serengeti’s great migration
+7. Ngorongoro Crater plays a Major role in the Serengeti’s great migration

-Serengeti National Park always receives all the credits for wildebeest migration.
+Serengeti National Park always receives all the credit for the wildebeest migration.

-But we forget to mention the significant role played by the Ngorongoro Conservation Area ecosystem to support migration.
+But we forget to mention the significant role played by the Ngorongoro Conservation Area ecosystem in supporting migration.

-Millions of wildebeests, zebra, and other animals start the annual migration from Serengeti to Maasai Mara in Kenya.
+Millions of wildebeests, zebras, and other animals start the annual migration from the Serengeti to the Maasai Mara in Kenya.

 The estimate is around 1.5 million animals join the migration each year.